jeffersongoncalves/mobilekit/README.md

 ## About MobileKit

-MobileKit is a robust starter kit built on Laravel 12.x, Filament 3.x and NativePHP 1.x, designed to accelerate the development of modern native desktop applications with a ready-to-use multi-panel structure.
+MobileKit is a robust starter kit built on Laravel 12.x, Filament 3.x and NativePHP 1.x, designed to accelerate the development of modern native desktop and mobile applications with a ready-to-use multi-panel structure.

 ## Features

 - **Laravel 12.x** - The latest version of the most elegant PHP framework
 - **Filament 3.x** - Powerful and flexible admin framework
-- **NativePHP 1.x** - Build native desktop applications with PHP
+- **NativePHP 1.x** - Build native desktop and mobile applications with PHP
 - **Multi-Panel Structure** - Includes three pre-configured panels:
     - Admin Panel (`/admin`) - For system administrators
     - App Panel (`/app`) - For authenticated application users
-    - Public Panel (frontend interface) - For visitors
+    - Guest Panel (frontend interface) - For visitors
 - **Environment Configuration** - Centralized configuration through the `config/mobilekit.php` file
+- **Testing Framework** - Pest PHP for elegant testing
+- **Code Quality Tools** - Laravel Pint for code formatting and Larastan for static analysis
+- **Development Tools** - IDE Helper, Laravel Pail for log monitoring

 ## System Requirements